Anshika-0413/ASSIGNMENT1/README.md

 A parametric PDF is assumed

-Model parameters are learned from data
+Model parameters are learned from the data

 The learned PDF is compared with the data histogram